Sick Pay Insurance

 Or Call Us

-What Does Sick Pay Insurance Cover?
+What Does Private Sick Pay Insurance Cover?

 Sick Pay Insurance covers you should you develop an illness or suffer an injury that prevents you from working.
 Your policy will cover for you:

-• Accident or bodily injuries
+• Accidents or bodily injuries

 Additional Benefits And Support Services

-• 24/7 remote GP services
+• 24/7 Remote GP services

 • Physiotherapy sessions, either online or in person